 Not a cloud was in the sky, and yet my cell phone told me that the forecast held rainy weather in store for my destination.
 Looking out the train window, I could hardly imagine it would rain.
 Not a cloud was in the sky.
 Even if it rained, I reasoned, it would just be a small shower.

-I was heading towards Takao-san (aka Mt.
-Takao), a mountain on the western edge of Tokyo graced with an old temple and in summer, a beer garden.
+I was heading towards Mt.
+Takao, a mountain on the western edge of Tokyo graced with an old temple and in summer, a beer garden.
 A cable car runs up and down it, and on weekends with nice weather, it’s crowded with people escaping the city.
 I was there on a weekday, and was not wrong in the expectation I would see other people there.

 As I got off the train at Takao, clouds had covered the sky, but by then I had decided that even if it did rain, I would climb the usual path to the peak.
 Only, at that moment, I had no idea how much it would rain.
 I headed into the forest and after a few minutes, a gentle shower started.
 I came to a place where shrines to Buddhist gods are placed in three little caves.
 A few people had taken cover there and one woman sitting on the ground at one of the altars was chanting the name of the Amida Buddha as she struck a gong on the ground.

 When I came to this mountain for the first time a year ago with a good friend, we talked about the power of Japanese forests, the spirits that lived here, particularly dragons, which like three things, women, water (particularly in the shape of waterfalls), and wine (or rather alcohol in any form, I imagine).
-This makes sense, because dragons belong to ying as does water, and in that world view, women are also considered as being full of water.
-Some legends tell of a dragon palace at the bottom of the ocean, and they have also been worshiped as rain gods.
+This makes sense, because yin is the feminine aspect while yang is the masculine, and dragons belong to yin as does water.
+Some legends tell of a dragon palace at the bottom of the ocean, and the creatures have also been worshiped as rain gods.

 In any case, I pushed on.
 The rain wasn’t so strong in any case.
 I made it all the way to a shrine that’s built beneath a waterfall.
-At the fall itself, a middle-aged man in simple clothing made of thin white cotton was standing on one foot, his right foot resting on his right thigh, his hands pressed together, chanting incantations as the water cascaded over him.
+At the fall, a middle-aged man in simple clothing made of thin white cotton was standing on one foot, his right foot resting on his right thigh, his hands pressed together, chanting incantations as the water cascaded over him.
+He must have been happy it was summer.

 Not wishing to get too wet myself, I took out my umbrella and pushed on, but pretty soon, it turned into a downpour, and I was instantly drenched.
 Once drenched, I can’t get wetter I reasoned and pushed on.
 All this water must mean a dragon was near, I thought, and smiled.
 Then I thought the rain meant he didn’t want me climbing the mountain, and my smile faded.
 Well, I would see how far I could get.